 Today we have a bunch of online accounts on different websites and apps and use to create new ones frequently.
-The common thing is that we have a password we need to remember for all those, sometimes these accounts and especially passwords are difficult to manage.
+The common thing is that we have passwords we need to remember for all those.
+But sometimes these accounts and especially passwords are difficult to manage.
 How good is that if we get a Password Manager to manage all these kinds of stuff for us?
-They also protect us against hackers, crackers, and malware
+They also protect us against hackers, crackers, and malware.

 Hey guys, in this article I’ll let you know about what are passwords managers? how they actually work?
 What types they’re of and what you need to know if you want to use a password manager.

 First of all, a Password Manager assists us in generating and retrieving complex passwords which are in encrypted form in your Password Manager Provider.
 Frequently we go to websites and apps and create new accounts, but when it comes to putting the password in, the chances are we have used that same password before somewhere. because that is our favorite password right?
 Of course, we can use a different password on each website but the problem is how will remember all those later?